 We all want to give our kids our best legacy, the one thing that matters most to leave behind when we die.
 But what is it?

-I don’t know any other way to do this than to seek God with all I’ve got and to give his love away to everyone else.
+I don’t know any other way to do this than to seek God with all I’ve got.
 Only he can ground me and make me faithful, wise, and loving.
 That was my father’s legacy to me.
 It’s a good one to pass along, because it’s not the stuff Daddy left me–or the things my Father in heaven gives me–that warm my heart most.